idobu/High_School_project_PhoneCompany/README.md

 # High_School_project_PhoneCompany
- final project at High School , using ASP.NTE & web service
+Final project at High School , using ASP.NTE & web service. the projects implements the 3-layer metodology in web development.